shubhamnagla/Husky_3D/README.md

 This is the world file in which you will run your Husky made by me.

 2.)
 Husky_3D_world.launch
-This is the launch file required for running the 3D_world.world in Gazebo
+This is the launch file required for running the 3D_world.world in Gazebo.

+3.)
+Husky_3D.launch
+This is the file we will be executing and spawning the 3D_world as well as the robot in it.

 You will find all other files installed along with the Husky.